Mediobanca may cut equity holdings to calm volatility

 MILAN Italy's leading investment bank Mediobanca (MDBI.MI) is considering further cutting its equity holdings to reduce earnings volatility.

-By contrast, the annual results it presented in July were hit by 570 million euros (457.53 million pounds) of writedowns.
+By contrast, the annual results it presented in July were hit by 570 million euros ($737.09 million) of writedowns.

 "We are rethinking our exposure to equity holdings," Chief Executive Alberto Nagel told shareholders at an annual general meeting, which took place after results were published.